What info should be in a cash receipt?

 Occasionally you’ll want to look back at your receipts, for example to: calculate and estimate your income, a customer needs you to refer to an old receipt, or if you’re audited.
 Early on it’s not a big deal since you have all your files in one place.

 However as you send out more cash receipts or print more pieces of paper, you’ll slowly start accumulating a lot of files.
-It’ll become harder and harder to find the right things.
+It’ll become harder and harder to find the right things and keep track of your cash receipt templates.

 That’s when you’ll wish you’d used a proper invoicing software.
 If you use Invoice Simple to generate and send your receipts you’ll have easy access to reports and advanced search functions (among other benefits).